Divisions

 Translational Brain Sciences

-The Division of Translational Brain Sciences brings together research faculty from across the field of neuroscience to promote excellence in research and provide support, mentoring, and collaboration for neuroscience faculty and staff.
-Our research works to take the latest findings in laboratory, bench, neuroscience and translate those findings into advances in patient care.
+The Division of Translational Brain Sciences brings together research faculty from across the field of neuroscience to promote excellence in research.
+Our research translates the latest findings in laboratory, bench, neuroscience into advances in patient care.